GiowGiow/product-catalog-ml-challenge/run.md

 This document provides instructions on how to set up and run the product-info-backend service.

 ## Prerequisites
+If running via docker:
+- Docker

+If running locally:
 - Python 3.13
 - [uv](https://github.com/astral-sh/uv) (or pip)